top of page

 Ikonnikov's Sermon on Kindness

 Grossman was Jewish but not religious.
-In fact, he had always distanced himself from the Yiddish community of his hometown Berdichev.
-His identity as a Jew only emerged after learning the truth of the Holocaust and his mother’s death in it.
+He had always distanced himself from the Yiddish community of his hometown, Berdichev.
+His identity as a Jew only emerged after learning the truth of the Holocaust and his mother's death in it.
 Nevertheless, I find something resembling a Tolstoyan metaphysic in his writing about the nature of good and evil.
 It's not religious, per se, but approaches what I might call a pared-down mysticism.
-That should come as no surprise since Tolstoy was one of Grossman’s favorite writers.
-During the battle of Stalingrad, War and Peace was the novel he carried.
+That should come as no surprise since Tolstoy was one of Grossman's favorite writers.
+War and Peace was the novel he carried during the battle of Stalingrad.

 As often in Life and Fate, Grossman uses a marginal character, here a "holy fool" named Ikonnikov, to express views he knew would be hard to get past the Soviet censors.